MaitreAnonyme/Maitre-Dolby/README.md

 - 7.1/5.1/2.0 to Dolby TrueHD 7.1/5.1/2.0
 - 5.1         to Dolby AC-4 2.0

-## 📀🇪🇺 "DEE DVD PAL to HD NTSC.bat":
+## 📀🇪🇺 "DEE DVD PAL to HD/4K NTSC.bat":
-### Offers you suitable audio encoding configurations if you plan to copy the audio track of a French DVD (25fps) to an HD NTSC format (Blu-Ray/Streaming at 23.976fps).
+### Offers you suitable audio encoding configurations if you plan to copy the audio track of a French DVD (25fps) to an HD/4K NTSC format (Blu-Ray/Streaming at 23.976fps).
 #### To use this program, first use the "Framerate PAL to NTSC.bat" batch file to prepare your audio file in lossless NTSC format.
 - 5.1 (DTS - +768kbps)                 to Dolby Digital 5.1
 - 5.1 (AC3 - 448kbps)                  to Dolby Digital 5.1